-During the WannaCry attack, Microsoft had to launch an emergency patch for the Windows XP users.
+During the WannaCry attack, Microsoft had to launch an emergency patch for Windows XP users.
 But by that time, it had already spread to many computers across the connected network.

 Data breach implies multi-dimensional challenges to a company.
 The cost of security break is perhaps the most significant dimension.
 Companies often are reluctant to share such data as it could negatively affect the brand name.

 The survey showed that it took companies more than half a million US dollars to recover from a security break-in.
-In case of small and medium businesses (SMBs), it is about 30000 US dollars on an average.
+In case of small and medium businesses (SMBs), it is about 30000 US dollars on average.

 The cost can be classified into two types: